 Step 1- Prime and Paint

-First primer the mason jar or bottle you want to paint.
+The first primer is the mason jar or bottle you want to paint.

-A good primer that is meant for coating glass will serve your purpose and it dries very fast.
+A good primer meant for coating glass will serve your purpose and dries very fast.

 Applying a coat of primer is important to get the right adhesion and for the paint to look less streaky.